 In this apology letter, Katie renounced responsibility of the billing error, and revealed a lack of expertise in her company’s system by asking Megan to respond with sensitive information that was not needed to complete the refund (Check our tips in case you need to say no to a refund request from customers.)
 You can make this sort of apology more professional by writing the following:

 Thank you for contacting customer support.
-We are very sorry to have charged you twice for the same product.
+We are very sorry that you were charged twice for the same product.
 We understand that the mistake was on our end, and it is not a mistake that we take lightly.

 According to our technical team, the error was due to a computer glitch in our automated billing system.
 As a result of this issue, and in order to prevent this from happening in the future, new updates are being made to the system.
-In the meantime, we have credited your account for the full amount of one of the charges, or $49.99 plus tax.
+In the meantime, we have refunded you the full amount of one of the charges, or $49.99 plus tax.
+Please allow 1-3 business days for the amount to appear back on your card.

 We hope that this will be sufficient to correct the error and address any inconvenience this may have caused you.
 Thank you for bringing this to our attention—it will help us improve our operations and services.

 We very much appreciate your business.
-If there are any other issues that need to be addressed, please don’t hesitate to contact me.
+If there are any other issues that need to be addressed, please don’t hesitate to contact us.

 Customer Service Representative